The Kapil Sharma Show

-The Kapil Sharma Show, also known as TKSS, is an Indian Hindi-language stand-up comedy and talk show broadcast by Sony Entertainment Television.
-Hosted by Kapil Sharma, the first season of the show had its premiere on 23 April 2016.
+The Kapil Sharma Show, also known as TKSS, is an Indian Hindi language stand-up comedy and talk show broadcast by Sony Entertainment Television.
+Hosted by Kapil Sharma, the first season of the show premiered on 23 April 2016.
 The series revolved around Sharma and his neighbours in the Shantivan Non Co-operative Housing Society.
 The filming of the show took place at Film City situated in Goregaon East, Mumbai.
-The first season of the show was produced by Sharma's banner K9 Productions in association with Frames Productions while the second and third season is being jointly produced by Salman Khan Television and Banijay Asia with K9 Productions and TEAM (Triyambh Entertainment and Media) as the creative producers.
-The show's fourth season was launched in September 2022 in which Archana Puran Singh reprised her role as the guest judge.
+The first season of the show was produced by Sharma's banner K9 Productions in association with Frames Productions while the second and third season were jointly produced by Salman Khan Television and Banijay Asia with K9 Productions and TEAM (Triyambh Entertainment and Media) as the creative producers.
+The show's fifth season was launched in September 2022 in which Archana Puran Singh reprised her role as the guest judge.
 As per the reports, the team also saw some new actors joining the star cast.